Hjorthmedh/RGCmorphology/ms/intro.md

 Commonly, stratification depth is defined as the center of mass of the dendritic tree relative to the two VAChT bands [@Kong2005; @Sumbul2014-vm] that mark the locations of the starburst amacrine cells.
-Due to unreliable labeling the locations of the two VAChT bands are unknown, instead the depth is measured relative to the soma.
+Due to unreliable labelling the locations of the two VAChT bands are unknown;
+instead the depth is measured relative to the soma.

 Bistratification distance is the distance between the upper and lower